usethesource/rascal-website/index.md

 Rascal integrates all technological aspects for the creation of meta programs into a single language.
-Use it for any kind of metaprogramming task: to construct parsers for programming languages, to analyze and transform source code, or as a language workbench to define DSLs with full IDE support.
+Use it for any kind of metaprogramming task: to construct parsers for programming languages, to analyze and transform source code to define DSLs with full IDE support.
 <br>
 <br>
 Rascal is a programming language, not a specification language, such that meta programs